Data Security

 The CCPA and the California Privacy Rights Act (CPRA) apply to the personal data of Californian residents and households.
 Like the GDPR, the CCPA and CPRA describe data security requirements and consumer rights for data under their jurisdiction.

 An effective data classification policy is essential for data security and comply with regulatory requirements.
 For example, the GDPR and CCPA give data subjects the right to request a complete copy of their data in an organization’s possession.
+Organizations must know where they store data to efficiently fulfill such requests and comply with regulations.
 Without data classification, complying with this requirement may require searching through all of the data in an organization’s possession, which is likely infeasible within the time period mandated by the regulation.

 To build a data classification process, work through these ten steps: